moravianlibrary/Rozcestnik-studovna/private/registraceOblibene.en.md

-# Registration in Digital library / Registrace v digitální knihovně
+# Registration in the Digital library
-You can <a href="http://kramerius.mzk.cz" target="_blank">http://kramerius.mzk.cz</a> v záložce **register** for the Digital library and save documents into Favourites.
+You can <a href="http://kramerius.mzk.cz" target="_blank">http://kramerius.mzk.cz</a>  **register** for the Digital library and save documents into Favourites.

-Registration does not affect access to documents. / Pozor, registrace nemá vliv na přístupnost neveřejných dokumentů mimo budovu knihovny.
+Registration does not affect access to documents.

 ## Favourites
 How to select a document as Favourite?